idkgene/sharedlint/stylelint/templates/readme-root.template.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository contains a custom, rule-based Stylelint configuration designed to ensure consistent and high-quality styling across all projects.
+This folder contains a custom, rule-based Stylelint configuration designed to ensure consistent and high-quality styling across all projects.
 This configuration is built with a strong emphasis on modularity, where each Stylelint rule has its own dedicated directory containing documentation, test fixtures, and the rule's test suite.

 ## Key Features